CartoDB/academy/_app/_cartojs-ground-up/01-createvis-vs-createlayer.md

 interactivity: 'column1, column2'
 {% endhighlight %}

-In summation, the viz.json is CARTO.js's conduit to the data, queries, basemaps, styles, etc. that you set when you created a visualization with the data you uploaded into your CartoDB account.
+In summation, the viz.json is CARTO.js's conduit to the data, queries, basemaps, styles, etc. that you set when you created a visualization with the data you uploaded into your CARTO account.
 Now that we've thoroughly met with our viz.json, let's look at the two most important JavaScript methods that interact with it.

 Check out the documentation for viz.json [here](https://github.com/CartoDB/cartodb.js/blob/develop/doc/vizjson_format.md).

 ## _CreateVis_

 The most basic way to display your map from CARTO.js involves a call to

 {% highlight javascript %}
 cartodb.createVis(div_id, viz_json_url)